 The build provides several layers of defense against this use case.
-The Inventory capability provides logs and information about newly connected machines, including operating system, MAC address, IP address, and date of login.
-It also generates logs for the Logging capability to collect and use for comparison against a baseline in the event of an incident.
+The inventory capability provides logs and information about newly connected machines, including operating system, MAC address, IP address, and date of login.
+It also generates logs for the logging capability to collect and use for comparison against a baseline in the event of an incident.

-795 The Policy Enforcement capability provides the ability to grant or deny network access based on the allowed onto the network.
+The policy enforcement capability provides the ability to grant or deny network access based on the machine's posture-essentially, this verifies existence of security software and machine update status before the machine is ever allowed to use the network.

-798 Lastly, the Vulnerability Management capability detects and keeps track of vulnerabilities on the newly that aim to include employee-owned mobile devices.
+Lastly, the Vulnerability Management capability detects and keeps track of vulnerabilities on the newly discovered machine, allowing better understanding of the machine's vulnerabilities before and after it is allowed onto the network.

+Though this use case primarily targets desktops, similar considerations should be taken for enterprises that aim to include employee-owned mobile devices.
 These devices should be inventoried and scanned for relevant security posture, before being allowed to join the network.